 Tuition fees for international students in New Zealand vary depending on your university and course choice.

-New Zealand citizens do not have to pay tuition fees for their first year of university, but this is not applicable to international students unless you have already been living in the country for three or more years before enrolling.
+Some New Zealand citizens may be eligible fort one year of fee-free study, but this is not applicable to international students unless you have already been living in the country for three or more years before enrolling.

 Accommodation costs will vary depending on location and personal preference, so it’s best to do some more research based on your own circumstances and university area.
 You could stay in student residence halls (NZ$200 per week, on average), a shared flat (NZ$120 per week) or a private flat (NZ$180 per week).